Immunisations are important for older people

 - pneumococcal – for people aged 65 years and over, or 50 years and over for Aboriginal and Torres Strait Islander people.
 Your GP will advise if you need a second dose after five years if they feel you are at risk

 - measles-mumps-rubella (MMR) – one or two doses of MMR vaccine are available for all people born during or since 1966 without evidence of two documented doses of valid MMR vaccine or without a blood test showing evidence of immunity to measles, mumps and rubella.
 If two MMR doses are required they should be given a minimum of 28 days apart.

 These vaccinations are provided free for people in the specified age groups because they can get very sick, or even die, if they are unprotected.
 Ask your GP about your vaccine needs.

 Other immunisations you may need

-The Australian Government also recommends people over 65 years get a dTpa vaccine booster dose, which is a diphtheria-tetanus-whooping cough booster, if you haven’t had one in the past 10 years.
+The Australian Government also recommends adults get a dTpa vaccine booster dose, which is a diphtheria-tetanus-whooping cough booster, if you haven’t had one in the past 10 years.
 This immunisation isn’t covered by the NIP though, so you will have to pay.

 Whooping cough (or pertussis) spreads easily and can cause severe illness, and even death, especially in young babies under six months of age.
 Women in their third trimester of pregnancy are recommended the whooping cough vaccine to protect their baby in the first months of life before the baby starts vaccination.